-And oh, almost forgot.
-You can visit The Sand Island by a sail.
+And you can visit The Sand Island by a sail.
 Or just cycle around the beach with your beloved by a becak.
 Or rent a golf car.
 Or if you don’t want to spend more money, you can just walking like we did.

-But it would make us hungry.
-So we went into Kya-Kya Sea Side.
+However, too much walking made us hungry.
+So, we went into Kya-Kya Sea Side.
 This Kya-kya is a replacement for old Kya-kya on Kembang Jepun Street which was already closed.

 We ordered kupang, shells satay, and coconut for beverage.
-We then chit chatted about everything.
+We then chit chatted about everything, including our clients’ projects.
 Kya-kya is always conducive for discussion.
 The open air.
 The sea.
 The thousand of Chinese lampions.
 What an ambiance.

-And here they come, the foods.
-Ok.
+And here come the foods.
 Bon appétit, all!
-[Photos by Brahm & Iksan]

 - Photos by Brahmanto Anindito & Ihsan Maulana